createcandle/voco/README.md

 alsa_playback = "default"
 alsa_capture = "default"
 ```
+And as always: reboot.
+`sudo reboot`

-## Try it
+# Try it

-say "Hey snips... set a timer for 5 minutes"
+say "Hey Snips... set a timer for 5 minutes"

+say "Hey Snips, what is the humidity level of the weather station?"
+say "Hey Snips, what are the temperature values?"
+say "Hey Snips, turn on the fireplace"